Operator notes

 docker compose logs --tail=200 hivemind-db

-The server exposes a health endpoint at /health (returns JSON).
+The server exposes a health endpoint at /api/v1/health (returns JSON).

 Where things live